Canadian Solar CEO bids to take company private

-Canadian Solar Inc. revealed Monday it has received a non-binding takeover offer from its chairman, Shawn (Xiaohua) Qu, who is also CEO and president of the Ontario-based company.
+Shares in Canadian Solar Inc. rose Monday after the company revealed it has received a non-binding takeover offer from its chairman, Shawn (Xiaohua) Qu, who is also CEO and president.

-Qu is tentatively offering $18.47 in cash for each share not already owned by him and his wife Hanbing Zhang, who have about 23.5 per cent of Canadian Solar's stock.
+Qu is tentatively offering $18.47 (U.S.) in cash for each share not already owned by him and his wife Hanbing Zhang, who together have about 23.5 per cent of Canadian Solar's stock.

-The indicated price is 7.1 per cent above Friday's closing price of $17.25 (U.S.) on Nasdaq, when Canadian Solar was worth about $1-billion.
+The indicated offer was 7.1 per cent above the closing price of $17.25 on Nasdaq on Friday.
+The stock was up $1.10 or six per cent at $18.35 shortly after the market opened Monday.

 Qu said in a Dec.
-9 letter distributed on Monday that he intends to take Canadian Solar private, using a combination of debt from financial institutions, the equity owned by him and his wife, and potentially third-party equity sponsors.
+9 letter distributed on Monday that he wants to take Canadian Solar private using a combination of debt, the equity owned by him and his wife and potentially third-party equity sponsors.

-"I am interested only in pursuing this transaction and am not interested in selling the common shares owned by the Chairman Parties in connection with any other transaction," Qu said.

-"I believe that the transaction will provide superior value to the company's shareholders as compared to remaining a publicly traded company."
+"I believe that the transaction will provide superior value to the company's shareholders as compared to remaining a publicly traded company," said Qu, who added that he's not interested in selling his stake.

-Canadian Solar said its board has formed a committee of independent and disinterested directors to consider the proposed transaction, which would require definitive agreements to move forward.
+Canadian Solar said its board has formed a committee of independent and disinterested directors to consider the proposal.

-Canadian shares have been mostly below $20 since March 2016, well off their most recent highs in early 2014.
-Average trading volume for Canadian Solar is a relatively light 1.2 million per day on Nasdaq.
+Its shares have been mostly below $20 since March 2016, well off their most recent highs in early 2014.

 Founded in 2001 and publicly traded on Nasdaq since 2006, Canadian Solar is one of the world's largest solar power equipment manufacturers and solar utility developers.